Is this programme right for you? – Uppsala University

 What do Florian and Bogdan think of the Bachelor's Programme in Game Design and Project Management?
 Why should you apply for the programme?

-Meet a student on the programme
+Meet two students on the programme

 Project managers need both theoretical knowledge and hands-on experience, and this programme seemed like the best way to achieve that.